Coffee Queries is reader-supported. When you buy through links on our website, we may earn an affiliate commission. Learn More

 Coffee houses and cafes are very popular all over the world, and people visit them not just because they want coffee, but also because they are amazing places to gather and have a good time with friends, or even by yourself.
 Just imagine the setting.
 The smell of coffee drifting through the air, the baked good lining the shelves, the other people around you savoring their cups of coffee.
 What more could one want?
 While all coffee houses have a certain place in the local people’s hearts, some take the cake when it comes to popularity.

-Coffee houses are popular round the globe.
-Here are some of the best coffee houses in the world.
+Here are some of the best coffee houses in the world:

 Cafe Central in Vienna, Austria